kaizendorks/dexa/README.md

 - DONE remove stack
 - DONE Add tests for add/init/remove stack from git
 - DONE allow specifying a "path" inside the repo, to support repos defining multiple stacks
-- manage versions of stacks (update stack, keep track of version used with project)
+- manage versions of stacks (update stack, keep track of version used with project).
+Stack version taken from the hash parameter of the source (as in `#v1.0.3`).
+Update command can be invoked as `dx stack update foo` so downloads and overrides the default version, or `dx stack update foo branch-or-tag` so it downloads version `#branch-or-tag`
 - once we have a repo with example stacks, repoint tests so we dont depend on 3rd party repos/templates that might change

 Add:
+- requires to be run in folder with `dexarc` file
+- automatically download stack if not currently installed
 - allow stacks to define their "add" commands, by just adding a template folder inside `/add`.
 No need for any extra config or metadata in `dexa.js`
 - allow extra config/metadata to be defined in dexa.js.
 A `defineCommand` method receives the commander program so users can add additional parameters/options.
 The same pre/post/action than in init are available
 - allow users to optionally include available "add" commands when initializing a project